 Since research topics cut cross all disciplines, educational researchers and practitioners utilize materials located in all Penn campus libraries.
 While online holdings in education include a strong selection of journals, monographs, and subject databases in the field, those working in education utilize the full range of electronic resources offered by the Penn Libraries.

-Areas of collecting include educational theory and practice, the history of education, educational psychology, school administration and organization, higher education, urban education, international education, the education of diverse populations, literacy, English as a second language, the teaching of math and science, and technology uses in education.
+Purchases in the field of education generally parallel the teaching and research interests of the School of Education.
+Areas of collecting include educational theory and practice, educational policy, the history of education, educational psychology, administration and governance, higher education, urban education, international education, the education of diverse populations, literacy, English as a second language, and the use of technology in education.
+Please send purchase requests to Patty Lynn at firstname.lastname@example.org.

 DatabasesKey Subject-Focused Databases | Key Multidisciplinary Databases